Interested in joining the CAPSS Community?

 • Flexible physical and virtual office space,

-• Ongoing consultation groups and collaboration, and
+• Ongoing consultation and collaboration, and

 • The independence of private practice without the isolation.

 We’d love to connect if you’re a psychologist, psychiatrist, or psychiatric nurse practitioner who shares our commitment to high-quality, evidence-based care, and serves similar client populations.
-We offer opportunities for physical office space in Seattle for in-person associates, as well as virtual practice options for providers based in Washington State or any PSYPACT state.
-To learn more, reach out at info@capsseattle.com.
+We offer opportunities for physical office space in Seattle, as well as virtual practice options for providers licensed in Washington or other PSYPACT states.

 Are you a psychology trainee?
 See our training opportunities here.